mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 The only time anybody in the White House ever quoted me in public was when I was writing about Mitt Romney’s dog.
 (The Polar Bear in the Room, conversation with Bret Stephens, 6/6/17)

-**86:** I used to think I’d be happy with anyone who didn’t drive to Canada with the family dog strapped to the roof. ([Have These Been the Best Two Weeks of Trump’s First 100 Days?](https://www.nytimes.com/2017/04/18/opinion/have-these-been-the-best-two-weeks-of-trumps-first-100-days.html), blog conversation with Matt Labash, 18/4/17)
+**86:** I used to think I’d be happy with anyone who didn’t drive to Canada with the family dog strapped to the roof. ([Have These Been the Best Two Weeks of Trump’s First 100 Days?](https://www.nytimes.com/2017/04/18/opinion/have-these-been-the-best-two-weeks-of-trumps-first-100-days.html), conversation with Matt Labash, 18/4/17)

 **85:** And, of course, [Mitt Romney is] the guy who once drove to Canada with the family Irish setter strapped to the roof of the car.
 The worst part was his excuse — not “too many kids in the back seat” but “my dog loves fresh air.”
 Somewhere, the spirit of Seamus is laughing. ([For Mitt Romney, Dinner and a Kiss-Off](https://www.nytimes.com/2016/12/15/opinion/for-mitt-romney-dinner-and-a-kiss-off.html), 15/12/16)